BUEC500C1/twitter-summarizer-rest-service-bdjbray/README.md

 # Setup

-Use the below command line to download my repo:
+1,Use the below command line to download my repo:

 `git clone https://github.com/BUEC500C1/video-bdjbray.git`

-Use the below commad line to download the required files:
+2,Use the below commad line to download the required files:

 `pip3 install -r requirements.txt`

-Replace the key in the file named twitter_credentials.py with your own key:
+3,Replace the key in the file named twitter_credentials.py with your own key:

-Use the below command line to run the program:
+4,Use the below command line to run the program:

 `python twitter.py the_username_of_the_user the_location_of_the_background`

-the_username_of_the_user:
+`the_username_of_the_user:`

 Could be any user that you want to choose,should be their twitter username,not their real name.

 Example:KingJames Example2:BarackObama

-the_location_of_the_background:
+`the_location_of_the_background:`

 The directory of the background paper that you want to choose.